donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- 18 males no placebo ages -18-47 mean 31?- , 56g of protein powder ^abc
 	- "testosterone levels peak in the early morning and decrease by 25% to the evening minimum"
 	- "levels increase after exercise and decrease after immobilization and after glucose load"
 	- **!
-Study shows statistically significant decrease in testosterone**
+Study shows statistically significant decrease in testosterone.
+There was one outlier**

 3. https://sci-hub.se/https://www.nature.com/articles/1601495 - Dietary supplements of soya flour lower serum testosterone concentrations and improve markers of oxidative stress in men
 	- 20 males, placebo controlled, 120 mg/day of isoflavones by soya flour scones